 Members meet quarterly to review ESOHE issues, along with review the NDCEE project nominations.

 In accordance with the NDCEE Operating Principles, the members shall also participate in a minimum of one of three Focus Groups- Environmental, Safety & Occupational Health, and Energy on a monthly basis.
 Focus Groups will work to identify common ESOHE technology requirements and gaps.
 The Focus Groups nominate and maintain a list of possible projects for the NDCEE Army Directed Funds.
-In the fall each Focus Group will nominate projects to enter into the NDCEE Project Selection Process.
+Each Focus Group will nominate projects to enter into the NDCEE Project Selection Process.